ChavanAishwarya-07/web-scraping-project/README.md

 # web-scraping-project
-extracting data from dummy website using beautifulsoap and python
+extracting data from  website using beautifulsoap and python